run-house/runhouse/docs/api/python/lambda_function.rst

 Lambda Function
 ====================================

+.. note::

+    Lambda Function support is an alpha and under active development.
+    Please report any bugs or let us know of any feature requests.

 An AWS Lambda Function is a serverless provided by AWS.
 It allows to run applications and backend services without provisioning or managing servers.
-Runhouse will allow you to maintain and share your lambda functions and code.
+Runhouse will allow you to maintain, invoke and share your lambda functions and code.
 It is comprised of the entry point, configuration, and dependencies necessary to run the service.

-.. note::

-    Lambda Function support is an alpha and under active development.
-    Please report any bugs or let us know of any feature requests.

 Lambda Function Factory Method
 ~~~~~~~~~~~~~~~~~~~~~~~